 Another consequence relates to the global strategy of Marxism in this area.
-We had already seen that rural guerillas had failed and that urban guerilla are also isolated from the people.
+We had already seen that rural guerrillas had failed and that urban guerrilla are also isolated from the people.
 The first alternative—free elections—was, during 1971, the newly attractive road to socialism.
 Both elections show the lack of any really successful strategic option for the Marxist movement.

 Finally, the lessons to be derived from both experiences, are to my judgement, the following: